Universite-Gustave-Eiffel/NoiseModelling/Docs/Input_buildings.rst

 	* Description: building's geometry, or thin wall (linestring).
 It can be in 2D (stuck to the ground) or in 3D (see :ref:`Geometry modelling` section below)
 	* Type: Geometry (``POLYGON`` or ``MULTIPOLYGON`` or ``LINESTRING``)
 * ``HEIGHT``
 	* Description: building's height above the ground *(in meters)*.
-Optional, used only if the geometry is defined in 2D
+Optional, used only if the geometry is defined in 2D, ignored otherwise
 	* Type: Double
 * ``POP``
 	* Description: number of inhabitant in the building